 So many users face lags and crashes while opening large Excel files.
 But files normally get larger when the data and information grow in size within the notebook.
 Although larger files tend to crash most while opening, there are more underlying issues for crashes than just the file size.
 In this article, we will focus on eliminating these issues so that we can open large Excel files without crashing.

-10 Effective Ways to Open Large Excel Files Without Crashing
+How to Open Large Excel Files Without Crashing: 10 Effective Ways

 1. Removing Excel Add-ins